Pundi or Pundi Gatti – is a round shaped steamed rice dumplings typically belonging to Udupi- Mangalorean cuisine in India.

 It is one the healthy delicacies usually eaten for breakfast.

-Preparation of Pundi involves soaking, grinding, tempering(it is optional), cooking, and finally steaming the dumplings.
+Preparation involves soaking, grinding, tempering(it is optional), cooking, and finally steaming the dumplings.
 Yes! it is a long process.

 Want to prepare the instant Pundi?
 Check this.
 It saves you 5-6 hrs, and jumps right into cooking, and steaming.